iter8-tools/iter8/content/getting started/installation/red-hat.md

 menuTitle: Red Hat OpenShift
 title: Iter8 on Red Hat OpenShift
 weight: 20
-summary: Learn how to install iter8 on Red Hat OpenShift
+summary: Install iter8 on Red Hat OpenShift
 ---

 These instructions show you how to set up iter8 on Red Hat OpenShift.